 A derivative is a contract between two or more parties whose value is based on an agreed-upon underlying financial asset (like a security) or set of assets (like an index).

 Derivatives are tradable products that are based upon another market.
 This other market is known as the underlying market.
-Derivatives markets can be based upon almost any underlying market, including individual stocks (such as Apple Inc.), stock indexes (such as the S&P 500 stock index) and currency markets (such as the EUR/USD forex pair).
+Derivatives markets can be based upon almost any underlying market, including individual stocks (such as Apple Inc.), stock indexes (such as the S&P 500 stock index), and forex market (such as the EUR/USD forex pair).

 Typically, derivatives require a more advanced form of trading.
 They include speculating, hedging, and trading.
 When used correctly, they can supply benefits to the user.
 However, there are times that the derivatives can be destructive to individual traders as well as large financial institutions.
 An example of derivatives that were flawed in their construction and destructive in their nature are the infamous mortgage-backed securities (MBS) that brought on the subprime mortgage meltdown of 2007 and 2008.